eclipse-vertx/vert.x/wsver-0002/core_manual_java.md

 ## AsyncFile

-Instances of `org.vertx.java.core.file.AsyncFileAsyncFile` are returned from calls to `open` and you use them to read from and write to files asynchronously.
+Instances of `org.vertx.java.core.file.AsyncFile` are returned from calls to `open` and you use them to read from and write to files asynchronously.
 They allow asynchronous random file access.

 AsyncFile can provide instances of `ReadStream` and `WriteStream` via the `getReadStream` and `getWriteStream` functions, so you can pump files to and from other stream objects such as net sockets, http requests and responses, and websockets.